aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/deploy-lambda-function-for-hook/index.md

 ##### To create a test event in the AWS Management Console, please follow these steps:

-1. Go to the Lambda we've created ealier, click on the blue **Test** button to create a test event.
+1. Go to the Lambda we've created earlier, click on the blue **Test** button to create a test event.
 2. A dropdown will appear, click on the **Create a new test event**, then give the test event a name of your choice. (in the example below we've named it **_mytestevent_**)
 3. Paste the above event JSON into the **Event JSON** box.
 4. Save the test and then invoke it to test the lambda.